kehantan/labbook/docs/cell_culture/trypsinise.rst

 #.
 Remove PBS.
 #.
 Dispense TrypLE.

     * There are no fix volume, main purpose is to detach the cells from the culture flask.
-Dispense enough volume to cover all the cells.
+Add enough volume to cover all the cells.
     * For T25 flask I usually use around 600 uL, while for T75 flask I usually use around 1 mL

 #.
 Incubate the culture flask for about 3 to 5 mins, but don't incubate for more than 10 mins.

+    * Trypsin can be detrimental to cells if exposed for long period of time.

 #.
 Remove culture flask from incubator.
 Tap the culture flask to mechanically detach the cells from the flask.
 #.
 Observe the culture flask under microscope.